Skip to main content

 A variety of retail sites allow consumers to browse approved lists of HSA- and FSA-eligible items.
 These tools can be helpful to narrow down products aimed at easing your allergy symptoms.

-However, it’s best to verify eligibility by reading your specific health care plan or checking the IRS’s website.
+However, it’s best to verify eligibility by reading your specific health care plan or checking the IRS website.
 Eligibility can change from year to year.
-This extra step will help you avoid paying out-of-pocket for an allergy remedy you thought was an eligible health savings account expense.
+This extra step will help you avoid paying out of pocket for an allergy remedy you thought was an eligible health savings account expense.

 Affording allergy shots

 One common way to treat and manage the symptoms of a variety of seasonal and environmental allergies is allergic immunotherapy, often called “allergy shots.”
-Allergy shots prescribed by a physician, along with any allergy testing to skin prick tests to diagnose allergies, are qualified expenses.
+Allergy shots prescribed by a physician, along with allergy testing such as skin prick tests to diagnose allergies, are qualified expenses.

 How do HSAs and FSAs work?